microsoft/language-server-protocol/_specifications/specification-3-15.md

 	kind: 'report';

 	/**
 	 * Controls enablement state of a cancel button.
+T
-This property is only valid if a cancel
+	 * This property is only valid if a cancel button is requested in
-	 * button got requested in the `WorkDoneProgressStart` payload.
+	 * the `WorkDoneProgressStart` payload.
 	 *
-	 * Clients that don't support cancellation or don't support control the button's
+	 * Clients that don't support cancellation or don't support controlling
-	 * enablement state are allowed to ignore the setting.
+	 * the button's enablement state are allowed to ignore the setting.
 	 */
 	cancellable?: boolean;